Table of contents

-There are inflatable SUP boards made specifically for kids and you might’ve thought about getting one for your kids.
-A SUP board for kids is usually smaller than a regular board for adults, less expensive, and may have a more vibrant color or design.
+There are SUP board made specifically for kids and you might’ve thought about getting one for your kids.
+Kids sup boards are usually smaller than a regular board for adults, less expensive, and may have a more vibrant color or design.

 But is that really the best choice for kids?
 Consider how fast your kids will be growing up.
 Sometimes they just grow up fast without you realizing it.
 And if their love for paddle boarding continues as they grow, you might need to get them a new, larger board to suit their needs.